LawnchairLauncher/lawnicons/.github/CONTRIBUTING.md

 The default stroke should be kept at 12px.
 For finer detail, a stroke of 6px can be used.
 The standard widths are 6px, 8px, 10px, 12px and 14px.

-In addition to the above, the icons must have an outlined style and the colour must be black `#000000`.
+In addition to the above, the icons must have an outlined (not filled) style, joins and start/end points must be rounded and the colour must be black `#000000`.
 If the original icon has a filled style, change the icon to adhere to the guidelines as seen below.

 ![](images/contributing-image-2.png)

-For additional information on designing icons, see [the Lawnicons Figma repository](https://www.figma.com/community/file/1227718471680779613) made by Grabstertv.
+For additional information on designing icons, see [the Lawnicons Figma repository](https://www.figma.com/community/file/1227718471680779613) made by [Grabstertv](https://github.com/Grabstertv).

 ### Adding an icon to Lawnicons
 Here's how to add an icon to Lawnicons: